Learn-Live/MachineLearning_Studying/english_lpp/common_phrases.md

 the purpose of this survey/investigation/report/review is to ..

-therefore/so, moreover., additionally, in addition, conversely.
+therefore/so, moreover., additionally, in addition, conversely, nonetheless, overall

 a complete/whole process. a comprehensive review, overview.